 4. Develop interactive content

+Your content plays a large role in engaging customers.
 To differentiate yourself from the competition you have to create an experience rather than a post that’s only glanced at.
 Interactive content requires engagement from the participant so that the interaction is an active, rather than a passive one.
 It helps the customer feel like they’re sharing in a moment that they’re helping to create.
 Statistics show that 66% of customers will not purchase from a company if they’re presented with generic content.
 Rather, customers want immersive and personalized content.

 A strong customer engagement strategy that incorporates interactive content is including surveys and polls.
 These surveys and polls are unlike CSAT and NPS, in that their purpose is to generate a dialogue that can be more lighthearted and less feedback-driven.